hpluska/APCompSciA/labs/CardDealer/README.md

 # Card Dealer

 ## Introduction
-In this lab you will be introduced static methods and state variables
+In this lab you will be introduced to static methods and state variables

 ## Your Tasks